wilfredor/addwikigeolocation/README.md

 - Base sleep: `--sleep` (default 10s) with jitter; per-minute cap: `--max-edits-per-min` (default 30)
 - Scan file: `--output` (default `gps_scan.json`), use `--resume` to reuse it
 - Dry-run: `--dry-run` to only list counts and sample items
+- Download directory: defaults to a temporary directory; use `--download-dir` to override (files are cleaned after each item)
+- Upload: off by default; enable with `--upload`

 The script prints a summary: updated, skipped (already had GPS), skipped (no GPS source), and errors.